TheDreamer/beastie-work/patches/README.md

 	Update to 4.4.0

+mail/evolution

+	Got updated to do staging, but now its missing files (shared libraries).  pkg-plist didn't include them.
+So, updated pkg-plist.

 net/freeradius2

 	Updating to 2.2.4 was failing for me, turns out configure has an auto-activation on execinfo.h, except it wasn't